reinhart1010/nix/docs/en/common/heroku.md

 ---
 # heroku

-Create and manage Heroku apps from the command-line.
+Create and manage Heroku apps.
 More information: <https://www.heroku.com/>.

 - Log in to your Heroku account: